 Individuals with Autism often have fixations on certain foods.
 Even if this fixated food is something inherently healthy (like an apple, for example), too much of something good can become a bad thing.
 Those with Autism have to pay closer attention to their nutrition than others.
 Individuals with severe Autism will have a caregiver who ensures that their nutritional needs are being met, but those with more mild cases will have to watch what they eat more carefully.

-An increase in stress and a sedentary lifestyle can also lead to sleep issues – in anyone – but those with Autism are predisposed to sleep disorders.
+Stress levels and a sedentary lifestyle can cause sleep issues in anyone, but individuals with Autism have a higher likelihood of developing sleep disorders.
 Insomnia, trouble falling asleep and trouble staying asleep are all issues that individuals with Autism face.

 Forming Healthy Habits

-Because individuals with Autism are especially drawn to routines, it can be tough to swap out unhealthy habits for healthy ones.
-For example: If someone with ASD is used to coming home after work and playing video games for the rest of the night, the inclination to change this habit will be low.
+Because routines are particularly attractive to individuals with Autism, swapping out unhealthy habits for healthy ones can be challenging.
+For instance, if someone with ASD is accustomed to playing video games for the rest of the night after work, they will be very reluctant to change this habit.
 A workout buddy, a fitness accountability partner or a personal trainer can help in this area.

 How to Live a Healthier Life with Autism